ElectronicStructureLibrary/flook/README.md

 ### Thanks

-Firstly, I owe [Harald Klimach](https://bitbucket.org/haraldkl) a big thanks for the creation of [aotus](https://bitbucket.org/haraldkl/aotus) for the Lua-Fortran embedment.
+First, I owe [Harald Klimach](https://bitbucket.org/haraldkl) a big thanks for the creation of [aotus](https://bitbucket.org/haraldkl/aotus) for the Lua-Fortran embedment.

-Secondly, I thank James Spencer for help regarding the [aotus](https://bitbucket.org/haraldkl/aotus) API.
+Second, I thank James Spencer for help regarding the [aotus](https://bitbucket.org/haraldkl/aotus) API.

-Thirdly, I thank [ESL-CECAM](http://esl.cecam.org/) for hosting a workshop for me to participate and create the initial library.
+Third, I thank [ESL-CECAM](http://esl.cecam.org/) for hosting a workshop for me to participate and create the initial library.